He Quit His Job and Took a 95-Day Road Trip In a Converted School Bus

 He’s doing workshops with a nonprofit and speaking at the local jail.
 He’s looking for work at one of the D.C. area universities to help college students transition financially from college to real life.

 Jen Smith is a staff writer at The Penny Hoarder.
-She gives money-saving and debt payoff tips on Instagram at @savingwithspunk.
+She and her husband paid off $78,000 of debt in less than two years on two less-than-average salaries.
+She gives money saving and debt payoff tips on Instagram at @modernfrugality.
 She’s never seen a tumbleweed.

 The Penny Hoarder Promise: We provide accurate, reliable information.
 Here’s why you can trust us and how we make money.